erick805/rickylau-dev/content/blog/react-hooks/index.md

 Common side effects include data fetching, setting up subscriptions, and manually changing the DOM in React components.

-In the case of React, there are two common cases of side effects which include that those that don’t and those that do require cleanup.
+In the case of React, there are two common cases of side effects which include those that don’t and those that do require cleanup.

 Examples of effects without cleanup are network requests, manual DOM mutations, and logging.
 This is because we run them and immediately forget about them.

-**Class Example** w/ DOM mutations:
+**Class Example** w/ DOM mutation:

 ```
 import React from 'react'